Search

 The Victorian architectural styles include Queen Anne, Romanesque Revival – as shown by the Madison-Morgan Cultural Center – and Folk Victorian among others.

 With the popularity of this style, smaller homes were built with a few features of the more elaborate Queen Anne.
 These Folk Victorian structures often feature symmetrical facades with spindlework ornamentation and cornice-line brackets.
 The Rose Cottage (c.
 1891) on E. Jefferson Street utilizes sawnwork detailing for the porch of this side-gabled, one-story home built by Adeline Rose.
 Born into slavery in 1864, Rose worked as a laundress, earning 50 cents a load, to support herself and her two children.
 She eventually saved enough money to construct her own cottage on a small lot near the railroad crossing in Madison.
 She died in 1959 at the age of 95, and her home was moved to its current location for conservation purposes by the City of Madison in 1996.
-The cottage is available to tour.
+Rose Cottage is open daily for guided tours.

 The John Wesley Moore house, now the Morgan County African-American Museum, is also Folk Victorian but with a Gable-ell design – intersecting gables creating an “L” shape.
 Moore, an African American born in the last years of slavery, lived in the house with his wife and four children while working as a tenant farmer for James Fannin.
 The house and 41 acres of land were deeded to Moore on October 31, 1899, “for five dollars and the service he [Moore] has given me [Fannin].”
 The structure is modestly decorated with sawn brackets on the porch posts.